Ocean cruising in the Azores

 Terra Nostra Park

 The Azores is a geothermal islands group, which is why it’s often referred to as ‘Iceland without the ice’.
 Like in Iceland, visitors to the Azores can bathe in warm, natural geothermal pools that are dotted all over the island.
-One of the most beautiful and relaxing spots to enjoy a dip is in the Terra Nostra Park on Furnas island, one of the most beautiful gardens in Europe and home to 2,000 different trees.
-The park has a thermal swimming pool that is loved by tourists and locals alike, and health benefits of swimming in the pool include improved circulation, the healing of skin conditions and stress relief.
+On an Azores cruise, one of the most beautiful and relaxing spots to enjoy a dip is in the Terra Nostra Park on Furnas island, one of the most beautiful gardens in Europe and home to 2,000 different trees.
+The park has a thermal swimming pool that is loved by tourists and locals alike, and health benefits of swimming in the pool include improved circulation, the healing of skin conditions and stress relief - a relaxing visit while cruising around the Azores.

 Terceira is an island quite literally carpeted in luscious greenery and forests, a patchwork of mountains, brilliant green pastures formed in volcanic craters and fields of wildflowers.
 The island is home to the second-largest population in the Azores, and despite its outstanding natural beauty is actually known as the party island of the archipelago.
 The island is the location of the oldest city in the Azores, Angra do Heroismo, once the capital city of Portugal during the Liberal Wars and now a Unesco World Heritage Site.
 Wandering its streets of 16th- and 17th-century architecture will give you a glimpse into the city’s heyday.
+The best months to visit the Azores are from June to September, as it is quite rainy from October to April.
 Come June and the island comes alive with the massive street part of Sanjoaninas, which takes over the downtown of Angra.

 Stunning beaches, dramatic coastal paths, charming colonial towns and tropical paradise gardens – the Azores has it all – apart from predictable weather.
 On the islands four seasons can blow in a single day, but Santa Maria is more predictable than the others.
 Santa Maria has the warmest and sunniest spot in the island group, emerging from the Atlantic 10 million years ago way before its sister islands.
 Because of how old it is, it’s a totally different geology, and is home to the best sandy beaches and tidal pools perfect for swimming.
 Paragliding is also popular as well as diving in its underwater natural caves.
-Come in August to see the tranquil island come alive with the Maré de Agosto music festival.
+Come in August - one of the best times to cruise to the Azores - to see the tranquil island come alive with the Maré de Agosto music festival.

 Praia da Vitória

-Praia da Vitória is the capital of Terceira island, and the best place for whale and dolphin watching in the Azores.
+Praia da Vitória is the capital of Terceira island, and the best place for whale and dolphin watching on an Azores cruise.
 There are always opportunities to spot these amazing creatures whatever the season, be it from vantage points near Vitória or by booking onto a boat tour that takes you out into the bay.
 Praia da Vitória was also one of the first places to be colonised on the island and is rich in architectural sites and history.
 The old town hides cobbled streets, lovely churches, historical buildings and plenty of bars, cafes and quaint little shops.
-Top sites include the baroque Mother Church of Praia da Vitória, built in 1456, and the Gazebo Torch monument.
+Along an Azores cruise, top sites to see in Paia da Vitória include the baroque Mother Church of Praia da Vitória, built in 1456, and the Gazebo Torch monument.

 There are nine islands in the Azores and most celebrate the colourful celebration that is Carnaval.
-Held in February, the main carnival is in São Miguel, held in February, and the festivities spill out onto the other islands – particularly Terceira.
+Held in February, the main carnival is in São Miguel, and the festivities spill out onto the other islands – particularly Terceira.

 Visit a natural geyser

 The Azores are volcanic and filled with geothermal energy, which means plenty of bubbling, soothing thermal springs.
-Make sure to take a dip in a thermal pool when visiting the archipelago, like Terra Nostra or Caldeira Velha.
+Make sure to take a dip in a thermal pool when visiting the archipelago, like Terra Nostra or Caldeira Velha - a must do on an Azores cruise.

 Hike a volcano